virgili0/Virgilio/serving/purgatorio/define-the-scope-and-ask-questions/starting-a-data-project/starting-a-data-project.md

 By the way, probably not everyone knows about [**these Google tricks**](https://smallbiztrends.com/2019/03/google-tricks.html)...

 But there are a few tips that can come in handy when you start "amassing" knowledge that will then come in handy.

+In this guide we'll make heavy use of a collection of awesome best practices from the [PLOS | Public Library of Science](https://www.plos.org/).

+Do you know the joy when you find a _giant diamond cluster in Minecraft_?

+If yes, you need to know that you've just hit a big one: take your time to explore the [**Ten Rules Collection**](https://collections.plos.org/ten-simple-rules).

 #### Understand what you're looking for
 The first thing to do when dealing with a new problem is to make sure you're looking for the right things.
 Are you sure the problem is called that for example?
 Image segmentation is different from image classification!
 [This Google guide](https://developers.google.com/machine-learning/problem-framing/cases) can help you be sure of the name of your problem.